 Does the business come with any vehicles?
 If so, you might have to transfer ownership with the local DMV—make sure to get the right forms complete by the time of sale.

 Similarly, all patents, trademarks, and copyrights might require certain forms to get transferred to you, the new owner.

 Check the SBA’s Consumer Guide to Buying a Franchise to see if you’ll need to file any franchise documents.

 It’s standard practice—and generally a good idea—to ask for a non-compete from the former owner.
 This way, the previous owner won’t set up a competing shop right across the street!

 This document is in case the seller is staying on as an employee.
 Make sure to file this agreement if so.

 IRS Form 8594 will list the assets you’ve acquired, and for how much.
 This document is pretty important for your tax returns, so don’t forget it.

-By following our step-by-step guide, you have all the information you need for buying an existing business safely, smartly, and successfully.
-Good luck!
+You should now have all the information you need for buying an existing business safely, smartly, and successfully.